wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

 tags: ["ruby", "rails", "ai", "rag", "testing", "llm", "observability", "devops"]
 ---

 You've built a RAG system, but how do you ensure it's production-ready?
-This guide provides a production-oriented approach to building an automated evaluation framework in Rails.
+This guide provides a production-minded approach to building an automated evaluation framework.
 We'll create a parallelized Rake task that uses an LLM-as-a-judge and embedding comparisons, and integrate it into CI/CD to catch regressions.
+This is a starting point—production deployment would also need robust monitoring and alerting.

 ### Prerequisites

 This guide assumes you have:
 *   A `RagQueryService` and an `OpenAiService` client.
-*   An `EmbeddingService` that returns vectors.
+*   An `EmbeddingService`.
 The quality of the `answer_correctness` metric depends heavily on your model choice (e.g., `text-embedding-3-small` offers a good balance of performance and cost).
 *   Gems like `parallel` and `retriable` in your Gemfile.

 ### Step 1: Curate and Version Your Dataset